-Nadal’s Partnership with luxury watchmaker Richard Mille has sparked much debate since he started wearing his signature watch for every tournament since May 2010.
+Nadal’s Partnership with luxury watchmaker Richard Mille has sparked much debate since he started wearing his signature watch for every tournament in May 2010.
 With no need to wear a watch during a tournament, considering the big clock with the score on it, some fans complain that it’s showing off and disrespectful to the game.
 One thing this high-tech watch hasn’t done is affect his game.
-Designed for Nadal, the RM027 features a tourbillon for extreme accuracy so it has no problem with all the winning he does on court.
-The watch is forged from carbon-composite, titanium and a trademarked lithium alloy called LITAL, which consists of aluminum, copper, magnesium and zirconium.
-With materials normally used for spacecraft and satellites, this watch is ultra-strong and weights only 20 grams (13 without the strap).
+Designed for Nadal, the RM027 features a tourbillon for extreme accuracy, so it has no problem with all the winning he does on the court.
+The watch is forged from carbon-composite, titanium, and a trademarked lithium alloy called LITAL, consisting of aluminum, copper, magnesium, and zirconium.
+With materials normally used for spacecraft and satellites, this watch is ultra-strong and weighs only 20 grams (13 without the strap).
 For a watch that can actually float on water, it will cost you around $500k.

 Nadal recently made headlines with this watch after his recent win at the 2011 Monte Carlo Championships.
-He met a 15 year old boy suffering from Muscular Dystrophy and, as a symbolic gesture, he handed the watch over to the boy.
-The watch will now be part of the Only Watch auction, also in Monaco, where all proceeds goes to benefit Muscular Dystrophy.
-This is a huge donation by Nadal, but it’s still NBD for him seeing as he gets these babies for free.
+He met a 15-year-old boy who has Muscular Dystrophy and, as a symbolic gesture, he handed the watch over to the boy.
+The watch will now be part of the Only Watch auction and Monaco, where all proceeds go to benefit Muscular Dystrophy.
+This is a huge donation by Nadal, but it’s still NBD for him, seeing as he gets these babies for free.

 Mens #3: Roger Federer with Rolex